Dna072/HashCode_2016/ReadMe.txt

-This program was written as a solution to Hashcode 2016 practice question.
+This program was written in C++ as a solution to Hashcode 2016 practice question.
 This code is fairly optimized and scored well with some test input.
 Feel free to fork.